 In 60’s America, professions like industrial design and product design made their first small steps to distance themselves from engineering and the sciences.
 They didn’t get very far.
 Industrial design was still mostly based on quantifiable facts, things that could be proven, measured, and improved on.
 In many instances a designers workplace was in a university laboratory or on a factory floor — not the trendy studio loft above the best coffee shop in town.

 Subjects like ergonomics and Design Science determined design decisions, and designers had highly specialised ways of working.

 Design Science as an example was spearheaded by all-round inventor Buckminister Fuller at MIT in the mid fifties.
 Rare for that period, Fuller created design teams comprised of experts from across disciplines to tackle systemic failures.
 In his own words Fuller called Design Science:

 “…the effective application of the principles of science to the conscious design of our total environment in order to help make the Earth’s finite resources meet the needs of all humanity without disrupting the ecological processes of the planet” Buckminister Fuller

 He created systematic methods to evaluate, design and solve problems.
 His goals were grand.
 He wanted to use the potential of science and technology to intentionally advance the well being and standard of living of everyone.
 Utopian.
 Technological.
+Solutions.